480-503-4295

 Supporting documents:

-As much as people don’t like to take the time to read instructions, it is critical that your character LCD vendor supplies data sheets and source code.
+As much as people don’t like to take the time to read instructions, it is critical that your Character LCD module vendor supplies data sheets and source code.
 If this information is not readily available, then find another supplier, otherwise you will waste many hours trying to figure out how to turn this thing on.